Cooling in a Cooling Tower

 General Description

 A cooling tower is used as a specialized heat exchanger; the two fluids involved are water and air.
-During this operation water is sprayed into the tower from the top and air enters through the side-wall (crossflow configuration).
-A percentage of the water is vaporized which results in heat transfer from the liquid to the gas stream.
-The modeling of the cooling in tower operation is very specific to this process, and calculations will not be performed (or if performed will not be accurate) for large deviations from the typical cooling tower operation conditions.
+During this operation water is sprayed into the tower from the top while ambient air enters through the side-wall (crossflow configuration).
+A fraction of the sprayed water is vaporized due to evaporative cooling, resulting in mass and heat transfer from the water to the air stream.
+The modeling of the cooling tower operation is very specific to this process, and calculations may not be performed or, if performed, may be inaccurate for large deviations from typical cooling tower operating conditions.

 Unit Procedure Availability